Private and endowed scholarships for undergraduates

 Private/endowed scholarships are funded by external donors and awarded to students who meet criteria set by the donors.
 The criteria may include a demonstrated history of leadership, community service, financial need and/or other personal factors.
 These scholarships are not automatically renewed.
 An application is required each year for consideration.

-Application deadlines for new freshman: May 1
+Application deadline for new freshman: May 1

 Our colleges and departments award many scholarships based on your application information.
 In other words, you are automatically considered.
 Some scholarships do require a separate application.
 Follow these links for your college or department to learn more.